Hertfordshire Militia: French Wars

 The militia were called out in January 1793 shortly before Revolutionary France declared war on Britain.
 The Hertfordshire Militia was embodied at St Albans in February, still under the command of the Marquess of Salisbury.
 During the French Wars the militia were employed anywhere in the country for coast defence, manning garrisons, guarding prisoners of war, and for internal security, while the regulars regarded them as a source of trained men if they could be persuaded to transfer.
 Their traditional local defence duties were taken over by the part-time Volunteers and mounted Yeomanry.

 In March 1793 the Hertfordshire Militia was deployed to the Sevenoaks area and later to Ipswich and Warley, returning to winter quarters around Hertford in October.
 It marched out again in May 1794 and spent the summer under canvas, camped on Warley Common.
 It was billeted in the Chelmsford area for the winter.
 A steep rise in food prices in 1795 led to trouble in many militia regiments.
 During the year the Hertfordshires were involved in food riots while stationed in Chichester.
+In June 1795 the regiment was part of a large camp at Warley, Essex, under Lt-Gen Cornwallis.
+In April 1797 the Hertfordshires were stationed at Harwich in Essex, and provided a guard of honour when the Prince of Wurttemberg arrived by sea to marry Princess Charlotte.
 In 1797 the regiment returned to Ipswich and then in 1798 it moved to Reading Street Barracks at Ashford, Kent, where it remained until October 1799, when it marched to Beaconsfield.

 In a fresh attempt to have as many men as possible under arms for home defence in order to release regulars, the Government created the Supplementary Militia, a compulsory levy of men to be trained in their spare time, and to be incorporated in the Militia in emergency.
 Hertfordshire's additional quota was fixed at 500 men, bringing the establishment of its regiment up to 1060.
 In May 1800 the regiment was stationed in the St Albans area to take part in a Royal Review at Hatfield, after which it moved to Colchester.
 In July 1801 it was sent to guard the great Prisoner-of-war camp at Norman Cross.
 In December it went to winter quarters in the Hertford district until it was disembodied in April 1802 after the Treaty of Amiens.

 The Peace of Amiens was short-lived and the regiment was re-embodied at St Albans in May 1803.
-In 1804 it was at Ipswich and remained in East Anglia until July 1808 when it moved to Sunderland and later Hull, returning to Ipswich in October 1809.
+In 1804 it was at Ipswich and during the summer of 1805, when Napoleon was massing his 'Army of England' at Boulogne for a projected invasion, the Hertfordshires, with 514 men in 10 companies under Lt-Col Robert Chester, were at Ipswich Barracks as part of a militia brigade under Lt-Gen Lord Charles Fitzroy.
+It remained in East Anglia until July 1808 when it moved to Sunderland and later Hull, returning to Ipswich in October 1809.